Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] BUG (Thai Bricks): Cannot use the "&" character in layer's name

-- [target 1.9] MISSING FEATURE (supertruper1988): Add the possibility to create and save a template file that should be loaded when creating a new map

-- [target 1.9] MISSING FEATURE (Matthias): List the parts not in the budgets but on the layout, as "needed" part, in a separated group in the Part Usage, with a checkbox probably
 - [target 1.9] MISSING FEATURE (Matthias): A versionning system for the library packages

+- [target 1.9] MISSING FEATURE (supertruper1988): Add the possibility to create and save a template file that should be loaded when creating a new map: Do that before the forgetable message, because that will leave some space in the Preference window.
 - [target 1.9] MISSING FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
 Just beep instead.

 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages